Skarlso/kube-cluster-sample/presentation/kube/slides.md

 ### Let's try to limit this

+- Deployments vs StatefulSets (hint: we don't care about state)
+- Networks policies
+- Service discovery
+- Secrets and ConfigMaps
+- Persistent Volumes and Claims
+- Resource Limits
+- DaemonSet
+- LoadBalancing, certificate manager and LetsEncrypt

 ---

 ## NSQ

 > A realtime distributed messaging platform

+- Versitile
+- Easy to use and set up
+- Works out of the box
+- There are a number of alternatives since then like KubeMQ but NSQ remains strong

 <div class="absolute right-30px bottom-30px">
   <img src="imgs/GOPHERCON_ICELAND.png" class="h-29"  alt="iceland"/>